almostengr/almostengrwebsite/website/docs/projects/light-show-faq.md

 of a file needs to be restored, a checkout of a previous commit can be done to restore that file to a previous state.
 I provide the steps to set up automatic backup of your Falcon Pi Player in a
 <a href="https://www.youtube.com/watch?v=l-xUcvMyn2Q" target='_blank'>YouTube video I created</a>.

+### The music is a few seconds behind the lights.
+Why is that?

+Some radios buffer the radio signal or do additional processing of the audio that is being played before you hear it.
+This causes the delay between the lights and sound.
+Some radios have a way that you can disable this feature by turning on "live mode".
+Check your vehicle's owners manual for how to do this.

 ## Jukebox